 This immigrant-, Black-, and women-owned space features both a cafe and full-service restaurant inside the most unexpected of spots: a former comfort station (aka public restroom).
 The diminutive interior has been transformed into a serene, airy respite, complete with kitchen-facing bar and pale pink cushioned booths, that feels a million miles away from the busy street just outside the window.
-The African Diaspora comfort menu seems relatively straightforward on the surface, but the bright, delicate flavors elevate each appetizer and entree into something special.
-Early winners include the jackfruit sliders and brown butter trout, but staff genuinely struggle to recommend one dish over another simply because they’re all so beloved.
+The African Diaspora comfort menu might appear relatively straightforward on the surface, but the bright, delicate flavors elevate each appetizer and entree into something special.
+Early winners include the Jackfruit Sliders and Brown Butter Trout, but staff genuinely struggle to recommend one dish over another simply because they’re all so beloved.

 How to book: Via Tock